Change in Park Hours

 Perry, Milton F.

 Milton Perry served as the first curator of the Truman Library until his retirement in 1976.
-Perry had the unique benefit of working with his historical source and, as a result, worked closely with Harry S Truman to develop the exhibits in the library.
+Perry had the unique benefit of working closely with Harry S Truman to develop the exhibits in the library.

 Interview (pdf - 364KB)